EB-CDPHE/Data-requests/MMWR Field notes re Delta VOC/README.md

 |3| Run READ.zDSI_Events to get Age.
 Creates zDSI_Events.read|
 |4| Run FIX.zDSI_Events to create Age_in_Years variable|
 |5| Run FIX.CEDRS_view to edit data in CEDRS_view and create CEDRS_view_fix
 |6| Run RFI.COVID_MMWR.sas to generate numbers for top half of revised table.
-It also runs these SAS programs and makes use of the resulting output datasets:
+|   |  It makes use of the output from these SAS programs that get automatically run:
         1) MMWR.formats.sas
         2) Key_merge.COPHS.CEDRS.sas
 |7| THE END |